HeavyMetalAdmin/el7-server/README.md

 After install edit `/etc/httpd/conf.d/vhost.conf` and add your desired virtual hosts where it says `# INSERT VHOSTS HERE` as follows:

-1. `Use noSSLVhost example.com` gives you a plain HTTP VHost for domain example.com with its webroot being `/var/www/html/example.com`
+1. `Use noSSLVhost example.com` gives you a plain HTTP VHost for domain example.com with its webroot being `/var/www/html/example.com`.

+2. To generate the webroot run `cp -R /var/www/html/blank/ /var/www/html/example.com`.
+This copies a standard `robots.txt` and `index.html` file to the new domain.

-2. Get a Let's Encrypt certificate for example.com domain via `/usr/local/sbin/el7-letsencrypt_setup example.com`.
+3. Get a Let's Encrypt certificate for example.com domain via `/usr/local/sbin/el7-letsencrypt_setup example.com`.

-3. Change the previous configuration to `Use Vhost example.com`.
+4. Change the previous configuration to `Use Vhost example.com`.
 The domain is now using HTTPS with the configured Let's Encrypt certificate.

 To get a domain redirection change the configuration in step 3 above to `Use redirVHost example.com example.org` which will redirect example.com to example.org (both using HTTPS!).